Skip to main content

 Align with the client's compliance team on framework scoring in week one.
 Sensible defaults exist; the client's Legal team usually has their own interpretation of SOX scoring, and the reconciliation takes longer than the build.
 Putting that conversation at the front avoids rework.

 Instrument the benchmark console with real invocations from day one, even at a low sampling rate.
 Mock benchmark data is fine for a demo.
 It is not fine for a CIO making a model-selection decision.
-Sampled real invocations through both models on live traffic is the defensible version.
+Sampled real invocations through every comparison model on live traffic is the defensible version.
+The provider abstraction (src/lib/llm/) makes adding a fourth or fifth comparison provider one adapter file plus one entry in the fan-out array — the persistence schema, cost tracking, and OWASP gate stay provider-agnostic.

 Cost attribution is a hybrid exercise.
 DynamoDB and BigQuery spend is hard to cleanly allocate across demos because tables are shared.
 Direct attribution where possible, proportional allocation where not, and disclose the method in the UI.
 An allocation without the disclosure is indefensible in audit.